MicrosoftDocs/OfficeDocs-DeployOffice/office/ltsc/2021/overview.md

 ms.localizationpriority: medium
 ms.collection: Tier2
 recommendations: false
-description: "Provides IT admins with an overview of deploying Office LTSC 2021." ms.date: 03/29/2024
+description: "Provides IT admins with an overview of deploying Office Long Term Service Channel 2021." ms.date: 09/19/2024
 ---

 # Overview of Office LTSC 2021

-Office LTSC 2021 is the latest version of Microsoft's productivity software that's available to organizations through a volume licensing agreement.
+Office Long Term Service Channel (LTSC) 2021 is an on-premises edition of Microsoft's core productivity apps, designed for use in disconnected or restricted environments.
+It's available to organizations through volume licensing agreements.

 > [!IMPORTANT]
 > Office LTSC 2021 is separate from Office that's available through Microsoft 365 (or Office 365) plans.
 For example, if you've deployed Microsoft 365 Apps for enterprise to the users in your organization, you don't need Office LTSC 2021.
 Microsoft 365 Apps for enterprise already has all the features that are included in Office LTSC 2021, along with many more features that aren't in Office LTSC 2021.